 The Department of Environmental Protection (Department) announces the rates to be used to calculate bond amounts for water supply replacement operation and maintenance costs for anthracite and bituminous coal and industrial mineral mining operations.
 The authority for bonding mining operations is found under The Clean Streams Law (35 P.S. §§ 691.1—691.1001), the Surface Mining Conservation and Reclamation Act (52 P.S. §§ 1396.1—1396.19b), the Coal Refuse Disposal Control Act (52 P.S. §§ 30.51—30.66), The Bituminous Mine Subsidence and Land Conservation Act (52 P.S. §§ 1406.1—1406.21), the Noncoal Surface Mining Conservation and Reclamation Act (52 P.S. §§ 3301—3326) and the regulations promulgated thereunder at 25 Pa.
 Code Chapters 77 and 86 (relating to noncoal mining; and surface and underground coal mining: general).

 The rates are used in calculating the water supply operation and maintenance bond amounts for replacement water supplies affected by activities at mining operations including surface mines, coal refuse disposal sites, coal refuse reprocessing sites, coal processing facilities, underground coal mining operations and industrial mineral surface mines.
-The procedures for calculating water supply operation and maintenance bonds are described in Technical Guidance 562-4000-102, ''Increased Operation and Maintenance Costs of Replacement Water Supplies,'' which is available on the Department's eLibrary web site at www.elibrary.dep.state.pa.us.
+The procedures for calculating water supply operation and maintenance bonds are described in Technical Guidance (DEP ID: 562-4000-102), ''Increased Operation and Maintenance Costs of Replacement Water Supplies,'' which is available online at http://www.depgreenport.state.pa.us/elibrary/.